Types of Digital Marketing

 Match that constraint to the right marketing domain.

-- Search, growth, performance, brand, or ops
+- Search, growth, performance, brand, community, or ops

 - Primary domain plus supporting adjacencies

-- What does not belong yet
+- What does not belong in this phase

 Choose

-- Clear role for each service
+- Clear role for each service in the mix

 - No bloated all-in-one retainers